Cathedral Piper in Residence (since 1990)

-Bagpipe Music, steady on passion
+Bagpipe Music, steady with passion

 Tyrone was given his Grandfather’s pipe, along with two faded photos and handwritten bagpipe music, when he was nine… and just kept playing.
 He quit his career September 1994 when a friend advised “Do what you love” (…and laughed at the thought!).

 Asked to be Cathedral Piper in Residence for Seattle’s St. James Cathedral in 1990, followed by St. Mark’s Cathedral request for the same in 1993, Tyrone began a string of long-term commitments, further stoking his passion to drive bagpipe music forward.
 With pipes of different volumes and timbres, Tyrone developed an excellence for performance, instruction, composition, musical directorship and longstanding non-profit leadership.
 With gratitude, he has been trusted by noted musicians and non-profit leaders alike.